-- 2. Use the above function to obtain the smallest rectange into which a set of n squares with sizes from $1 \times 1$ to $n \times n$ can be packed.
+- 2. Use the above function to obtain the smallest rectangle into which a set of n squares with sizes from 1×1 to $n \times n$ can be packed.
 Try your implementation with different values of n. - 3.
-Write a small report, describing the results we have achieved with the different options, as well as the technique used to obtain the rectangles with smallest area.
+Write a small report, describing the results we have achieved with the different options, as well as the techniques used to obtain the rectangles with smallest area.

-The report and the code should be sent by email to the lecturer (pb@fct.unl.pt) no later than Sunday, 3rd November, at 23:59.
-Please use subject Project\PR\1\by\XXXXX+YYYYYY (where XXXXX and YYYYY are the numbers of the students - max 2 per group).
+The report and the code should be sent by email to the lecturer (pb@fct.unl.pt) no later than Sunday, 28th October, at 23:59.
+Please in the message use subject Project_PR_1_by_XXXXX+YYYYYY (where XXXXX and YYYYYY are the numbers of the students - max 2 per group).

-[1] H. Simonis and B. O'Sullivan.
+^[1] H. Simonis and B. O'Sullivan.
 Search Strategies for Rectangle Packing.
 In Procs of 14th international conference on Principles and Practice of Constraint Programming (CP '08), Peter J. Stuckey (Ed.), Springer-Verlag, 52-66, September 2008.